guiambros-public/p5-best-places/README.md

 ## UX and Technical details:

-* Search happens instantly, by filtering the collection and re-rendering the view with the filtered locations
+* Search happens instantly, by filtering the model and re-rendering the view with the filtered locations, using KO's computedObject
-* The number of locations found is displayed on top of the locations
+* The number of locations found is displayed on top of the locations, using an observable variable
-* When the map InfoWindow is open and you click elsewhere on the map, the infowindow is closed automatically
 * The marker is customized with Foursquare's icon (e.g., Park, Bar, Restaurant, Hotel, etc)
 * If the location is found on Foursquare, the Google Maps InfoWindow shows the first tip.
 You can click on next/previous arrows to see more tips (limited to 30)
+* When the map InfoWindow is open and you click elsewhere on the map, the infowindow is closed automatically
-* If the location is not found on Foursquare, the default Google Maps red marker is used (e.g., try "*Sara Roosevelt Park*")
+* If the location is not found on Foursquare, the default Google Maps red marker is used (e.g., try "Sara Roosevelt Park")
-* The site degrades gracefully.
-If Foursquare's API is not available, it won't throw an error.
-If Google Maps is not available, it won't show, but the browse and search functionality can still be used
+* When the map InfoWindow is open and you click elsewhere on the map, the infowindow is closed automatically
 * When you click on the search input field, there's a subtle shadown effect to show the field is not selected

+## Responsive Design:

 * Fully responsive.
-On smaller screens (phone, tablet), the site resizes automatically and eliminates some non-essential parts
+On smaller screens (phone, tablet), the site resizes automatically and eliminates some non-essential parts, like description
+* The map size adjusts automatically to use the the full height of the device, using some CSS magic
 * The description is truncated to 12 lines (some places have really long descriptions).
 The method used truncates the description at the end of a word, and shows an ellipsis.
 It works, but somewhat buggy and can be improved.

+## Graceful Degradation:
+* The site degrades gracefully for most parts.
+If Foursquare's API is not available, it simply shows the default marker (and no tips), but it doesn't break the site
+* If Google Maps is not available, it won't show, but the browse and search functionality can still be used

 ## Source Data